dshawth/IdleEth/README.md

 > Automatically mine Ethereum when your system idles

-This program helps you get the most out of your system.
-It automatically starts mining Ethereum using [Ethminer](https://github.com/ethereum-mining/ethminer) with [Ethermine](https://ethermine.org/) when you are not using your computer and automatically stops mining when you resume.
-Designed with the Windows 10 gamer in mind.
+Get the most out of your Windows 10 gaming computer by automatically mining Ethereum when you are not using it and automatically stops mining when you resume.

+---

+## Updates

+* Currently transitioning the from AHK to C#.

 ---